-- 7.2.24 The responsibility for police pay would be devolved, but the Welsh Government could, and might well, decide to participate in pay negotiations on an England and Wales basis.
-We do not, however, recommend the devolution of pension arrangements we would expect to see cost effective arrangements for pay.
-T and pensions: this would could include continuing to participate in national mechanisms for determining police pay and pensions the Welsh Government so wished.
-There is no necessary extra cost as a result. - 7.2.25 In subsequent spending reviews the Welsh Government would receive might, of course, wish to develop a different formula from that currently used by the Home Office. - 7.2.26 To conclude Given the pragmatic model of d-devolution that which we propose above, we do not expect there to be substantial additional costs-beyond existing costs.
+- 7.2.21 The responsibility for police pay would be devolved, but the Welsh Government could, and might well, decide to determine participate in pay negotiations on an England and Wales basis.
+We do not, however, recommend the devolution of pension arrangements.
+There is no necessary extra cost as a result. - 7.2.22 In subsequent spending reviews the Welsh Government would receive Barnett consequentials of changes in police spending in England.
+The Welsh Government would be responsible for allocating grant to its police forces.
+It might, of course, wish to develop a different formula from that currently used by the Home Office. - 7.2.23 Given the pragmatic model of devolution that we propose, we do not expect there to be substantial additional costs.
 Existing annual Home Office policing costs in Wales would be transferred.
-At the margin, there may be some replication of Home Office costs and some costs of calculating the Welsh element of joint services, but these are likely to be minoris around £275 million.
-Of course, the Welsh Government could choose to spend more or less on policing after devolution.
-Following devolution it would be for the Welsh Government and Assembly to decide what priority to give to police funding within its overall block budget.
-The establishment of the policing team for Wales would entail the transfer of Wales specific administrative resources within the Home Office, but may entail some replication of Home Office resources.
-Therefore there may be some additional financial requirements, but these will be fairly minor, certainly much less than the £3m estimated above. - 7.2.27 Devolution of operational policing would fit well with our principles of coherence, subsidiarity and accountability..., pProvided the effectiveness of policing at the United Kingdom level was is maintained, and provided devolution iass carried out in a way that which does not involve substantial additional costs, as we propose, we see police devolution as being insuiting the interests of Wales and the United Kingdom.
+At the margin, there may be some replication of Home Office costs and some costs of calculating the Welsh element of joint services, but these are likely to be minor.
+Of course, the Welsh Government could choose to spend more or less on policing after devolution. - 7.2.24 Devolution of operational policing would fit well with our principles of coherence, subsidiarity and accountability.
+Provided the effectiveness of policing at the United Kingdom level is maintained, and provided devolution is carried out in a way that does not involve substantial additional costs, as we propose, we see police devolution as being in the interests of Wales and the United Kingdom.